nimaid/LPHK/README.md

 * If your game/application does not detect mouse movements, see if there is an option to turn off "raw input" in the settings.
 This setting bypasses all software and reads directly from the mouse, which you don't want for this.

 ## What still needs to be written? (in order of priority)
+* Make a special color picker for Classic/Mini/S that only has the 16 possible colors (you can select colors with blue atm, it will have the blue component ignored.
+* Make an installer for Windows and Mac
+* Rework sound module to use the `sounddevice` library
+* Add a `Sound` menu with `Choose default output device...` option
 * Switch TAP delay and times
 * [Refactor code to make LPHKscript functions in auto-implementing modules, for ease of delevopment](https://github.com/nimaid/LPHK/issues/3)
   * A new testing branch will be created while the functional code is re-worked.
 To avoid merging issues, pull requests may have acceptance delayed until the refactor is complete.